Garlic Miso – Fermenting Made Easy

 If you’re also looking for other ways to use raw garlic, have a look at my chimichurri sauce recipe.
 I’ve used fermented garlic in it before and it adds so much extra flavour.

-A jar has been turned into a miso pickling bed for garlic.
+A close-up of a jar has become a miso pickling bed for garlic.
 White miso has been piled right to the top.Pin

 Print